alMukaafih/vsacode/README.md

     ```
 5. The ouput `zip` file(s) will be created in the current folder.
 6. Launch Acode app .
-7. Uninstall any Icon Theme you have installed.
+7. Uninstall any File Icon Theme you have installed.
-7. Navigate to `Settings > Plugins > + > Local` then navigate to the folder where the zip file(s) is/are located, then Select the Icon Theme to install it.
+7. Navigate to `Settings > Plugins > + > Local` then navigate to the folder where the zip file(s) is/are located, then Select the File Icon Theme to install it.
 > [!Note]
-> Currenty only one Icon Theme can be installed i.e. to change the Icon Theme you need to uninstall the currently installed Icon Theme.
+> Currenty only one File Icon Theme can be installed i.e. to change the File Icon Theme you need to uninstall the currently installed File Icon Theme.

 ## Available Commands